statengeneraal/laws-markdown/verdrag/protocol/to/the/convention/on/international/interests/in/mobile/equipment/etc/BWBV0003190/README.md

 ####Sphere of application

-1. Without prejudice to [Article 3(1) of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md), the [Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md) shall also apply in relationto a helicopter, or to an airframe pertaining to an aircraft, registered in an aircraft register of a Contracting State which is the State of registry, and where such registration is made pursuant to an agreement for registration of the aircraft it is deemed to have been effected at the time of the agreement.
+1. Without prejudice to [Article 3(1) of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md), the [Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md) shall also apply in relation to a helicopter, or to an airframe pertaining to an aircraft, registered in an aircraft register of a Contracting State which is the State of registry, and where such registration is made pursuant to an agreement for registration of the aircraft it is deemed to have been effected at the time of the agreement.
 2. For the purposes of the definition of “internal transaction” in [Article 1 of the Convention](../../../../../../../../../../../../../verdrag/convention/on/international/interests/in/mobile/equipment/BWBV0003189/README.md):

 a) an airframe is located in the State of registry of the aircraft of which it is a part;